azaghal/factorio-beyond-vanilla-qol/README.md

     > Make your own personal bots build selected ghost entities, instead of waiting for the roboport bots to reach the spot across the map.
     > **WARNING:** Unfortunately, prioritised work cannot be undone (using the default `CTRL + Z` control).
 Keep that in mind when using this functionality, otherwise you may end-up undoing wrong parts of factory.

--   Plan the base using blueprints and delay their construction ([Construction Planner](https://mods.factorio.com/mod/ConstructionPlanner))

-    > Trigger bot construction of blueprints when ready by using approvals.
-Blueprint auto-approvals can be toggled as needed.
-Use selection tool to approve/unapprove blueprints.

 -   Copy and paste modules alongside crafting machine recipe settings ([Copy Paste Modules]( https://mods.factorio.com/mod/CopyPasteModules))

     > When copying and pasting settings from one crafting machine to another (using the default `SHIFT + Right/Left Mouse Click` control), the modules will carry over as well, and get inserted from player's inventory (or, if not enough is available, a logistic request will be created).
 Extremely helpful in later stages of game when working on high throughput designs.